 Automatically collected information refers to any information sent by your device as a matter of course when using our services.

-When you visit our website, our servers automatically log the standard data provided by your web browser.
+When you visit this website, servers automatically log the standard data provided by your web browser.
 This includes your device’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, and other details about your visit.

 Please bear in mind that while this information cannot identify you by itself, it may be possible to combine it with other data to identify individual persons.